 When you’re dating, there will be some intimate moments between the two of you.
 The ground of sexual activity is that it is done with someone’s consent.
 No one can force you to have sex with them under any circumstances; if you find it happening, this is violence.

 Often, during the teenage years, our body goes through many changes.

 The urge to have sex sometimes may prevail over senses, but this shouldn’t be an excuse for anyone to fall over you or force you to get involved in sexual activity.
 If your partner is trying to do that, speak with your parents.

 You have the right to live with dignity and having sex without consent is an outcome of dating violence.

 As mentioned, every relationship hits a rough patch at least once in its lifetime.

-If you’re the soft person and are taking the blame for everything bad that has happened in the relationship then you’re suffering from dating violence.
-Dating involves two individual and both are equally to blame.
+If you’re a soft person and are taking the blame for everything bad in the relationship, you’re suffering from dating violence.
+Dating involves two individuals, and both are equally to blame.

 So, don’t let your partner make you the soft target for anything wrong.

 When in a relationship or even while dating, no one has the right to make threats of any kind.